ConfederacyOfGaia/Gaia/players-guide.md

 #### Elvish Blood

-A character with elvish blood inherits some of that parent's features: Slightly pointed ears, almond-shaped eyes, and a thin face.
-They are also much more long-lived than one without: They will be physically mature at the same time as the dominant parent (15 + 1d6 winters), but use the Elf row for the rest of their ages and for the Effects of Aging.
+A character with elvish blood inherits some of that parent's features: Slightly pointed ears, almond-shaped eyes, or a thin face.
+They are also much more long-lived: They will be physically mature at the same time as the dominant parent (15 + 1d6 winters), but use the Elf row for the rest of their ages and for the Effects of Aging.

 \page